 Find someone who is a great mingling activity which gets students on their feet and forces them to interact one-on-one with their classmates.
-I often do one on these on the first day with a new class as they can serve as great ice-breaking exercises.
+I often do one of these on the first day with a new class as they can serve as a great ice-breaker activity.

-Give each student a copy of the question sheet and tell them not to write on the paper until the activity has started.
+First, give each student a copy of the question sheet and emphasise that they should not write on the worksheet until the activity has started.

-Running through each row, elicit from the students the question they need to ask to find someone who they can write in the name column.
+Now, running through each row at a time, elicit from the students the question that they will need to ask in order to find someone whose name they can write in the name column.

-It’s worth stressing that students need to find only one name for each row.
+The students should now get up and mingle with their classmates and try to find one person whose details they can write in the appropriate row.
 Be sure to model the activity because there’s plenty of room for students to misinterpret the instructions.

-When everybody has finished, usually after 15-20 minutes or longer, go through each of the questions and ask students who they have found and any extra information they have discovered.
+When everybody has finished, usually after 15-20 minutes, go through each of the questions and ask students who they have found and any extra information they have discovered.